borikenmedia/php.htmlbuilder/README.md

 <strong>Last But Not Least</strong>
 <li>Network Programing</li>

-The must characteristic aspect of this library is its own invoqe and <strong>_NEW</strong> Clause as the Class Object Carries varios tasks in the Object Constructor Method
+The must characteristic aspect of this library is its own invoqe and <strong>_NEW</strong> Clause as the Class Object Carries varios tasks in the Object Constructor Method.

 Tasks and methods like:

 <code>file_get_contents($_file = "template",FILE_VALUE) (Binary-Safe)</code>